JCarroll-OU/JCarroll-OU/README.md

 - 🌱 I’m currently studying robotics and control theory.

-- 💬 Ask me about biomimetric robotics and control theory.
+- 💬 Ask me about biomimetric robots and their applications.

 - 📫 Contact me at: **james.a.carroll-1@ou.edu**.